Skip to Main Content

 (the value of the statistics, the degrees of freedom, then the P-value).

-To describe the results in words, we can say that we reject the null hypothesis and that the mean heights of men and women are significantly different.
+To describe the results in words, we can say that we fail to accept the null hypothesis and that the mean heights of our sampled men and women are significantly different form each other and specifically here, this means that the college-aged women are shorter than the colleg-aged men.
 We should consider, however, that there is some probability that we are mistaken.
-If the mean heights of men and women were really the same, there is a 0.0171 probability that we would get results this different by bad luck in sampling.
-That's about 2% or one time in 50.
+If the mean heights of men and women were really the same, there is a 0.0171 probability that we would get results this different by bad luck in sampling (with the same sample size).
+That's about 2% or one time in 50 similar experiments.
+This is also why we "failed to accept" the null hypothesis instead of outright "rejecting the null hypothesis".
+A more formal Statistics Course would explain better why.

 Here are some other fake data for heights of men and women, with the mean (average) values at the bottoms of the columns: